yak-was-here/yak-was-here/data/work/yourpbfriend.md

 ## Shopify over BigCommerce

-In 2014 &mdash; after analyzing the e-commerce platform options &mdash; we moved from BigCommerce to Shopify because of its larger third-party application marketplace.
+In 2014 &mdash; after analyzing the ecommerce platform options &mdash; we moved from BigCommerce to Shopify because of its larger third-party application marketplace.
 These applications enabled me to quickly add features with minimal development time so that during my time with the company I successfully developed or implemented the following features:

 -  Trade-In Web Application
 -  Customer Product Reviews System